 About The Institute For Nonprofit Practice

-An intentional and wide-reaching focus on diversity, equity, inclusion, and belonging is core to INP’s mission and is part of every aspect of the organization’s work.
+An intentional and wide-reaching focus on diversity, equity, inclusion, and belonging is core to INP’s mission and part of every aspect of the organization’s work.
 At present, 70% of INP faculty, staff, and participants identify as BIPOC (Black, Indigenous, People of Color).

 Behind INP’s award-winning programming to develop leaders and advance their organizational missions is an organizational culture that is thoughtful and attentive to its staff and faculty.
 A strong sense of community and values are key aspects of what make working at INP unique.